AdaCompNUS/despot/README.md

 cmake ../
 make

-./tag --runs 2 [OPTIONS]...
+./tag --runs 2
 ```

-This command simulates DESPOT's policy for `N = 2` times and reports the
+This command simulates DESPOT's policy for `N = 2` runs and reports the
 performance for the tag problem specified in C++.
 See [doc/Usage.txt](doc/Usage.txt) for more options.